isomerpages/nlb-biblioasia/_oct-to-dec-2013/Hawkers: From Public Nuisance to National Icons.md

 <img style="width:80%;" src="/images/vol-9-issue-3/Hawkers/H1.png">
 <div style="background-color: white;">
-Hawkers at the car park beside the former Specialists’ Centre at Orchard Road in 1970; known as Glutton's Square, this downtown icon lasted for over 12 years from 1966 until it was shut down in September 1978. <i>Ministry of Information and the Arts Collection, courtesy of National Archives of Singapore.</i></div>
+Hawkers at the car park beside the former Specialists’ Centre on Orchard Road, 1970.
+Known as Glutton's Square, this downtown icon lasted for over 12 years from 1966 until it was shut down in September 1978. <i>Ministry of Information and the Arts Collection, courtesy of National Archives of Singapore.</i></div>

 For one of the smallest countries in the world, Singapore has an enormous appetite.
-According to the annual MasterCard survey on consumer dining habits, Singaporeans were the biggest spenders for eating out in the Asia-Pacific region in 2012, spending an average S$323 each month.
-This was an increase of nearly 25 percent from 2011.[^1] In addition, the great lengths Singaporeans go to find the best or most authentic local dishes are testament to the nation’s obsession with food.
+According to the annual MasterCard survey on consumer dining habits, Singaporeans were the biggest spenders for eating out in the Asia-Pacific region in 2012, with an average expenditure of $323 each month.
+This was an increase of nearly 25 percent from 2011.[^1] In addition, the great lengths that Singaporeans go to in search of the best or most authentic local dishes are testament to the nation’s obsession with food.
 They endure long queues, brave traffic jams and literally go the distance to satiate their taste buds.
 It is no wonder that the Singapore Tourism Board promotes the island as a food paradise, organising a series of annual food-related events, most notably the Singapore Food Festival, to boost tourist numbers.

-Food and all matters culinary is an integral part of the Singaporean psyche.
+Food and all matters culinary are an integral part of the Singaporean psyche.
 The city is a melting pot of multi-ethnic flavours and foods, with Malay, Indian and Chinese dishes making up the culinary landscape along with Peranakan and Eurasian cuisines.
 The island city is home to countless restaurants, but almost everyone agrees that the cheapest and most authentic fare is found in hawker centres.

 Hawker centres, in Singapore parlance, are open-air complexes with stalls selling food at affordable prices.
 They are clean, accessible and are frequented by people from all walks of life.
 Most hawker stalls are family-run and serve one or two dishes that have been perfected over the years or prepared using family recipes passed down over the generations.
 As a result, hawker food is not only tasty but also rich in heritage.